-- 22. A reporting institution should comply with section C of the completion instructions and the requirements specified in Schedule 3 of the Rules to apply the IMM approach to calculate the market risk capital charge for credit derivative contracts booked in its trading book. - 23.
+- 21. Subject to paragraph 113 of Section C in the main text, a reporting institution should comply with section C of the completion instructions and the requirements specified in Schedule 3 to the Rules to apply the IMM approach to calculate the market risk capital charge for credit derivative contracts booked in its trading book. - 22.
 A reporting institution which does not use the IMM approach to calculate the market risk capital charge for credit derivative contracts booked in its trading book should use the STM approach to calculate those capital charges.